 There’s also more information on the grants available in the different nations of the UK on the following portals.

 The Local Enterprise Partnerships (LEP) Network website lists the 38 regional Growth Hubs.
 They’ve been set up to provide business funding, support and guidance in their local areas.

 They make it easier for business owners to find the support they need by bringing together all of the available national and local business support in one hub.

-If you’re located in Scotland, you can apply for a business grant from Scottish Enterprise on the following basis:
+If you’re based in Scotland, you might be able to apply for a business grant from Scottish Enterprise.

-The Established SMEs Funding section of Enterprise Ireland lists several ways you can get financial help for your small business if it’s alrerady up and running and you’re based in Northern Ireland.
+The Established SMEs Funding section of Enterprise Ireland lists several ways you can get financial help for your small business if it’s already up and running and you’re based in Northern Ireland.

 If your small business is located in Wales, you can use the Welsh government’s Funding Locator to find and apply for various grants.
 Sources of funding include:

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer

 © Copyright 2021 Simply Business.
 All Rights Reserved.
 Simply Business is a trading name of Xbridge Limited which is authorised and regulated by the Financial Conduct Authority (Financial Services Registration No: 313348).
 Xbridge Limited (No: 3967717) has its registered office at 6th Floor, 99 Gresham Street, London, EC2V 7NG.